EnriqueDoster/MEG_intro_stats_course/lessons/Statistics_lesson_2.md

 In Step 3, we'll introduce you to using R for univariate statiscal testing of microbiome/resistome data.
 This means that there is only a single "dependent variable" involved.
 However, depending on the the type of dependent variable in question, we could use different statistical tests including t-tests, analysis of variance (ANOVA), analysis of covariance, linear regression, and generalized linear models such as binary logistic regression.

 ### Learning objectives for step 3:
 Statistical testing is necessary to assess differences between sample groups in a dataset.
-Studets will learn to perform statistical comparisons of the following values:
+Students will learn to perform statistical comparisons of the following values:
 * raw sequencing reads
 * non-host reads
 * mapped reads